venanzio/AoC/2023/README.md

 ## Day 4: Scratchcards

-Part 1 is straightforwards.
+Part 1 is straightforward.

-Part 2: Actually duplicating the cards would result in combiatorial explosiong.
+Part 2: Actually duplicating the cards would result in a combiatorial explosion.
-Instead, construct a list of number of copies of each card.
+Instead, construct a list of numbers of copies of each card.